 JAK inhibitors typically work faster than biologics, pose no risk for immunogenicity, and are easy and convenient to take since they are in pill form.
-These include a pan-JAK-inhibitor (Xeljanz®) and a selective-JAK-inhibitor upadacitinib (Rinvoq®).
+These include a pan-JAKinhibitor (Xeljanz®) and a selective-JAK-inhibitor upadacitinib (Rinvoq®).

 S1P inhibitors are immunomodulators and act as a receptor agonist, sequestering lymphocytes to peripheral lymphoid organs and away from their sites of chronic inflammation.
-Currently, there is only one drug in this class, ozanimod (Zeposia®).
+Currently, there are two drugs in this class, ozanimod (Zeposia®) and etrasimod (VelsipityTM).